akankshagavade/akankshagavade.github.io/index.md

 Hello!
 I’m Akanksha, a junior in Lehigh’s Integrated Business & Engineering Honors program, where I’m pursuing dual degrees in Industrial & Systems Engineering and Finance.
 I'm an international student from Mumbai, India.
 I’m passionate about the intersection of human behavior, computer interfaces, and algorithmic decision‐making, exploring how people and machines can collaborate more effectively.

-This upcoming summer, I will be in Germany as I have received the Ruhr Fellowship to conduct academic research in the field of Business & Entrepreneurship.
+This upcoming summer, I will be in Germany as I have received the Ruhr Fellowship to conduct academic research in the field of Business & Entrepreneurship at the Technical University of Dortmund (TUD).

 <!-- Upload your own photo and change the path -->